 Jean in Clark County, Nevada — The American Mountains (Southwest)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Yellow Pine Mining Company Railroad (a few steps from this marker); The Arrowhead Trail Highway (a few steps from this marker); Old Elko Fire Bell (approx. ¼ mile away); The Last Spike (was approx. 3.7 miles away but has been reported missing. ); a different marker also named The Last Spike (approx. 5.2 miles away); The Pioneer Saloon (approx. 7 miles away); Goodsprings Mining District 1856 - 1957 (approx. 7.1 miles away); Good's Spring (approx. 7.2 miles away).
-Touch for a list and map of all markers in Jean.
+At least 7 other markers are within 7 miles of this marker, measured as the crow flies.
+Jean, Nevada (approx. ¼ mile away); The Arrowhead Trail Highway (approx. ¼ mile away); The Yellow Pine Mining Company Railroad The Last Spike (approx. 5.4 miles away); The Pioneer Saloon (approx. 6.9 miles away); Goodsprings Mining District 1856 - 1957 (approx. 7 miles away); Good's Spring (approx. 7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 989 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
-4, 5. submitted on April 9, 2013, by Richard Hawkins of Phelan, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 782 times since then and 11 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.